sergiofraile/digit_recognizer/README.md

 Machine Learning project for the [Digit Recognizer competition in Kaggle](https://www.kaggle.com/c/digit-recognizer).

+This project doesn't use the full MNIST dataset, only the part provided by the Kaggle competition.

+The algorithm current accuracy for the competition is 0.99314.

 ## Installation

 Requirements.txt contains the packages to install with pip.
 I have only tested it on Python 3, no guarantees it will work for Python 2.